sajjadtaghilou/Awesome-Free-Services/README.md

 Introduction
 ------------

-There is a lot of List of Services Freebies That Companies Are Offering During the Coronavirus Pandemic
+There is a ist of Services Freebies That Companies Are Offering During the Coronavirus Pandemic

 Books and papers